Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Characterization of good RCs

-While the conditions defined in Section~\ref{sec:lumpability_deflatability} certainly can be seen as a sensible quality measure for reaction coordinates, an obvious question is whether they are consistent with established concepts of reducible systems.
-We hence now present several systems with known good reaction coordinates and show that they are indeed either lumpable or deflatable.
+An obvious question is whether the conditions~\eqref{eq:lumpability} and~\eqref{eq:decomposability} are consistent with established concepts of reducible systems.
+We hence now present several systems with known good RCs and show that they are indeed either lumpable or decomposable.